Future-Proofing Authentication Against Insecure Bootstrapping for 5G Networks: Feasibility, Resiliency, and Accountability: The Proposed Future-Proof Solution

 \subsubsection{Signature Verification Phase}

-The signature verification process follows $\borg.\mverify$ as specified in Algorithm \ref{Alg:HITFSS3}.
-Given a signature on the $SIB_1$ message, the group verification key $Q_\bs$, the $\amf$'s public key $Q_\amf$, and the $\ckg$’s master public key $\pk_{\id_0}$ (pre-installed on the user’s device), the $\ue$ verifies the broadcast message to authenticate the $\bs$s before initiating an RRC connection.
+The signature verification process follows $\borg.\mverify$ (Algorithm~\ref{Alg:HITFSS3}).
+Given a signature on the SIB1 message, the group verification key $Q_\bs$, the AMF's public key $Q_\amf$, and the CKG’s master public key $\pk_{\id_0}$ (pre-installed on the user’s device), the UE verifies the broadcast message to authenticate the BSs before initiating an RRC connection.